-The delightful volume, published by Little Bee Books in partnership with GLAAD, will help adults and kids start to have important conversations about gender, feelings, and understanding themselves.
+The delightful volume, published by Little Bee Books in partnership with GLAAD, will help kids and their adults start to have important conversations about gender, feelings, and understanding themselves.

-It starts by explaining, “There are eight BILLION people living on Earth.
-That’s eight billion unique laughs, smiles, ways to dress, think, act, and play.”
-Gender is one way to group people and to express ourselves, the book says, but it’s different for everyone, “And there’s no wrong way to express it.”
+Gender is one way to group people and to express ourselves, the book explains, but it’s different for everyone, “And there’s no wrong way to express it.”

 From that affirming beginning, the book explores various words that can be used to express gender, both nouns (“boy,” “girl,” “nonbinary,” “genderqueer,” etc.) and pronouns, and how gender is expressed through clothing, hair, and more.
 It shows children engaging in a variety of activities—cooking, sports, dancing, and more—regardless of gender, and assures readers that different ways of expressing feelings are natural and healthy.
 And while some people have always known who they are, it’s also okay to still be figuring it out, to change one’s mind, and to tell other people about one’s gender only when one is ready, we learn.
 Vignettes on each page show individuals and groups expressing the differing ways they embody each concept.
 “My Gender!
 My Rules!” each spread asserts.